 “Third-party audiences are going to be a nightmare.
 The volumes will decrease significantly.
 The ability to track their own audiences outside Amazon will go down.”

 – Pedro Mona, managing director, platforms and engineering at iProspect.

-Though most of the ad dollars are used to run ads on Amazon O&O sites, agencies predict that programmatic spend on Amazon would decrease as the company may have the short end of the stick.
+Though most of the ad dollars are used to run ads on Amazon O&O sites, agencies predict that programmatic spending on Amazon would decrease as the company may have the short end of the stick.

-Amazon can still attract mobile advertising budget from the marketers, as it can rely on device IDs.
+Amazon can still attract a mobile advertising budget from the marketers, as it can rely on device IDs.
 When a user installs the app, Amazon collects a unique identifier (for the device) and location data to serve relevant ads.
 In fact, many argue that device ID is the logical next step to cookies.

 Unified login has been working for a group or a network of tightly-packed sites.
 ID-based solutions rely on cookies to create a central ID for a user.
 With all the questions and potential implications, the entire ecosystem (not just Amazon) is awaiting more details from Google.
 As we said before, it all comes down to how Google advertises/presents the tool to the end-users.